ns-dell/pravega/cli/admin/README.md

-        controller list-streams <scope-name>: Lists all the existing Streams in a given Scope. controller-metadata get <qualified-table-segment-name> <key> <segmentstore-endpoint> [json-file]: Get the value for the specified key from the specified controller metadata table. controller-metadata get-reader <host-id> <reader-group-name> <reader-id>: Get the reader metadata of reader belonging to internal reader group for a particular controller host controller-metadata request-detail <host-id> <request-uuid>: Get the pending event detail for a request in a particular controller host. controller-metadata list-entries <qualified-table-segment-name> <entry-count> <segmentstore-endpoint>: List at most the required number of entries from the controller metadata table.
-Unsupported for stream metadata tables. controller-metadata list-keys <qualified-table-segment-name> <key-count> <segmentstore-endpoint>: List at most the required number of keys from the controller metadata table. controller-metadata tables-info : List all the controller metadata tables. controller-metadata update <qualified-table-segment-name> <key> <segmentstore-endpoint> <new-value-file>: Update the given key in the table with the provided value. data-recovery durableLog-inspect <container-id> <filename>: Inspects the state of the DurableLog from the storage depending on the given criteria and save it in given filename. data-recovery durableLog-recovery : Recovers the state of the DurableLog from the storage. data-recovery durableLog-repair <container-id>: Allows to repair DurableLog damaged/corrupted Operations. data-recovery list-segments : Lists segments from storage with their name, length and sealed status. password create-password-file <filename> <user:passwword:acl>: Generates file with encrypted password using filename and user:password:acl given as argument. readerGroup parse-rg-stream <scope> <reader-group-name> <segmentstore-endpoint> <file-name>: Parse ReaderGroup Stream into a file segmentstore get-segment-attribute <qualified-segment-name> <attribute-id> <segmentstore-endpoint>: Gets an attribute for a Segment.
+        controller list-streams <scope-name>: Lists all the existing Streams in a given Scope. controller-metadata get <qualified-table-segment-name> <key> <segmentstore-endpoint> [json-file]: Get the value for the specified key from the specified controller metadata table. controller-metadata get-reader <host-id> <reader-group-name> <reader-id>: Get the reader metadata of reader belonging to internal reader group for a particular controller host controller-metadata list-entries <qualified-table-segment-name> <entry-count> <segmentstore-endpoint>: List at most the required number of entries from the controller metadata table.
+Unsupported for stream metadata tables. controller-metadata list-keys <qualified-table-segment-name> <key-count> <segmentstore-endpoint>: List at most the required number of keys from the controller metadata table. controller-metadata request-detail <host-id> <request-id>: Get the pending event detail for a request in a particular controller host. controller-metadata tables-info : List all the controller metadata tables. controller-metadata update <qualified-table-segment-name> <key> <segmentstore-endpoint> <new-value-file>: Update the given key in the table with the provided value. data-recovery durableLog-inspect <container-id> <filename>: Allows to inspect DurableLog damaged/corrupted Operations. data-recovery durableLog-recovery : Recovers the state of the DurableLog from the storage. data-recovery durableLog-repair <container-id>: Allows to repair DurableLog damaged/corrupted Operations. data-recovery list-segments : Lists segments from storage with their name, length and sealed status. data-recovery recover-from-storage : Recover the state of a container from what is present on tier-2. data-recovery tableSegment-recovery <segment-chunks-location> <new-table-segment-name> <pravega-local-storage-dir>: Allows to repair a Table Segment being damaged/corrupted. password create-password-file <filename> <user:passwword:acl>: Generates file with encrypted password using filename and user:password:acl given as argument. readerGroup parse-rg-stream <scope> <reader-group-name> <segmentstore-endpoint> <file-name>: Parse ReaderGroup Stream into a file segmentstore get-segment-attribute <qualified-segment-name> <attribute-id> <segmentstore-endpoint>: Gets an attribute for a Segment.